FREQUENTLY ASKED QUESTIONS

 HOW DO YOU DO IT?

+The procedure is performed in the operating room with masked anesthesia under a microscope.
 A very small incision is made in the eardrum and the tube is placed.

 HOW LONG DO THE TUBES STAY IN?

 Typically the tubes remain in the eardrum about 18 months.
 They may fall out earlier and sometimes they stay in place for 2-3 years.
 The eardrum usually sheds the tube.
 Occasionally the tubes need to be removed, but usually only if there is chronic drainage or if the tubes haven’t fallen out after 3 years and the child has not had an infection in the prior 10-12 months.